Former supermarket worker earning millions from his hobby

-Dan Middleton ditched his supermarket job to focus on his hobby full-time — and ended up earning $25.4 million in just one year.
+Dan Middleton ditched his supermarket job to focus on his hobby full-time — and ended up earning A$25.4 million in just one year.

 The 27-year-old British gamer used to work as a shelf stacker at UK grocery chain Tesco where he earned a humble wage.